AniO074/Uniswap-Clone/README.md

 Like you give the Account Number and Amount of Eth  to be Send then get transfeered to respective account on one click

+This App is capable of Detecting change of accounts in MetaMask while forwarding a Transaction.

 Entirely First-End is Developed using Javascript with TailWind CSS

 for Contract Writing used Solidity and for Contract Deployment 'HARDHAT' was used